arielbenavi/TeleScrape/README.md

 # Telegram Channel Scraper

 This project is a Python-based scraper for public Telegram channels.
-It allows users to extract messages and links from specified channels, with options for filtering by time and link types.
+It allows users to extract messages and links from specified channels, with options for filtering by time and link types, as well as generating recaps of scraped messages.

 ## Features